parishi-02/Assign/README.md

 ### 3. Excel Sheet Upload Formats

 * #### **Course Plan Upload Format**
     Please ensure that the Excel sheet used for uploading course plans follows the specified format.
-You can download the template from the repository [here](course_plan_template.xlsx).
+You can download the template from the repository [here]([course_plan_template.xlsx](https://github.com/parishi-02/EdProgress-Tracker/blob/main/Excels/CoursePlanFormat.xlsx)).

 * #### **Trainee Bulk Upload Format**